 Welcome to the College of Natural and Social Sciences (NSS)!
-My name is René Vellanoweth and I’ll be NSS’ interim dean for 2021-2022.
-I am an archaeologist by training and have been part of the California State University (CSU) System for over 20 years, serving as a professor, department chair, and now interim college dean.
+My name is René Vellanoweth and I’m the dean of NSS.
+I am an archaeologist by training and have been part of the California State University System for over 20 years, serving as a professor, department chair, and now college dean.
 The College is made up of twelve diverse departments and programs, over 150 talented tenured and tenure-track faculty, scores of gifted adjunct lecturers, and an incredible staff.
 We serve almost 7,000 undergraduate and graduate students pursuing their career goals and personal dreams.

-Whether you are a first-time freshman, graduating senior, new graduate student, or someone in between, we look forward to serving you at and making your experience at Cal State LA both rewarding and enjoyable!
+Whether you are a first-time freshman, graduating senior, new graduate student, or someone in between, we look forward to serving you and making your experience at Cal State LA both rewarding and enjoyable!

-René L. Vellanoweth, Ph.D.
+René Vellanoweth, Ph.D.

-Professor of Archaeology
+Dean and Professor of Archaeology